GSA/idmanagement.gov/_fpki/announcements/03_google_ct.md

 The requirements for CT are built into _browsers_.

-- All roots that have been distributed _by one or more_ of the Microsoft, Android, Apple, or Mozilla trusted root programs are listed here: [Root Stores](https://cs.chromium.org/chromium/src/net/data/ssl/root_stores/README.md){:target="_blank"}{:rel="noopener noreferrer"}.
+- All roots that have been distributed _by one or more_ of the Microsoft, Android, Apple, or Mozilla trusted root programs are listed here: [Root Stores](https://cs.chromium.org/chromium/src/net/data/ssl/root_stores/README.md){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 - When a government user browses to an intranet website, the user's workstation or mobile device will build one or more certificate paths to the enterprise or publicly trusted roots.
 - The browser will compare the certificate path(s) to the list of roots that have _ever_ been included in the popular trust stores currently in use worldwide.
 - If any certificate in the trust chain matches one of the roots in the list, then the CT requirements will be in effect.